iansampson/dissertation/Backlog.md

 ### Must
 - [ ] Write conclusion for Bergvall revision
-- [ ] Add citations to new section on “The Not Tale”
 - [ ] Write conclusion for dissertation
 - [ ] Finish abstract
 - [ ] Update references to Bergvall chapter in introduction and elsewhere